 Procedure Initials/Date Set the date, time, and location of the exit meeting.
 Prepare and distribute an agenda for the meeting.
 The agenda should include the following: Accomplishment of the objectives (theirs and ours).
 Discussion of observations and recommendations (if applicable).
 Discussion if management's response are required and when they will be due.
-Investigation reporting process.
-Follow up process (if applicable).
+Investigation reporting process. • Follow up process (if applicable).
+For in-person meetings, prepare and distribute a Sign-In Sheet to document the names of meeting attendees.
 Document results of the exit meeting.